kaijun123/SimpleChat/README.md

 ### About: Microservices Architecture
 - A chat app that uses microservices architecture to enable **scalability**.
 - Multiple SvWebsocket instances can be set up to accomodate for any number of websocket connections reuqired.
-- To enable the messages to be routed correctly, there was a need to store which SvWebsocket instance the ws connection is connected.
+- To enable the messages to be routed correctly, there is a need to store which SvWebsocket instance the ws connection is connected.
 Various apis on SvDiscover are exposed for the purpose of writing and reading the URL for the SvWebsocket instance.
 - RabbitMQ is used to connect the multiple SvWebsocket instances with SvPersist.
 SvWebsocket pushes messages to the queue, whereas SvPersist consumes from the queue and writes to the DB.
 Producers and consumers of RabbitMQ can be configured to increase throughput
 - The hosts and ports can be configured; See the respective `package.json` for the flags accepted